-In this latter case, one must be careful that the physical box size (La) also shrinks as $a \to 0$ .
+In this latter case, one must be careful that the physical box size (La) also shrinks as $a \to 0$.
 In order to obtain a controlled continuum limit at constant physical volume, one must increase the number of lattice points L in each direction keeping (La) fixed.

-Going back to our $\phi^4$ theory, one sees that a continuum limit can be defined for any value of the bare coupling $\lambda \in [0, +\infty]$ , by tuning $\kappa$ to its critical value $\kappa_c(\lambda)$ .
-An interesting question is: what is the value of the "true", renormalized coupling as a function of $\lambda$ ?
-The answer is clear when $\lambda = 0$ : the theory is free, and the coupling is zero, whether bare or renormalized.
-To obtain a non-zero answer, a reasonable strategy is to maximize the bare coupling, and thus to consider the Ising limit $\lambda = +\infty$ .
-The renormalized coupling is extracted from the strength of the 4-spin correlation, normalized as explained in Exercise 11.
-The rather surprising answer is that the renormalized coupling is zero, just like for $\lambda = 0$ .
-In fact, the renormalized coupling is always zero for any choice of $\lambda$ .
-In other words, the renormalized $\phi^4$ theory is free, no matter the value of the bare coupling!
-The formal statement is that the $\phi^4$ theory is "trivial".
-Note that this is only true in (3 + 1) dimensions.
+Going back to our φ^4 theory, one sees that a continuum limit can be defined for any value of the bare coupling $\lambda \in [0, +\infty]$, by tuning κ to its critical value $\kappa_c(\lambda)$.
+An interesting question is: what is the value of the "true", renormalized coupling as a function of λ ?
+The answer is clear when $\lambda = 0$: the theory is free, and the coupling is zero, whether bare or renormalized.
+To obtain a non-zero answer, a reasonable strategy is to maximize the bare coupling, and thus to consider the Ising limit $\lambda = +\infty$.
+The renormalized coupling is extracted from the strength of the 4-spin correlation.
+The rather surprising answer is that the renormalized coupling is zero, just like for $\lambda = 0$.
+In fact, the renormalized coupling is always zero for any choice of λ .
+In other words, the renormalized φ^4 theory is free, no matter the value of the bare coupling!
+The formal statement is that the φ^4 theory is "trivial".
+Note that this is only true in (3+1) dimensions.
 In lower dimensions, the renormalized coupling is non-zero.

 Now, why is this finding important?
 The Standard Model of particle interactions contains a Higgs particle, which gives a mass to all other particles by coupling to them.
-The field theory describing the Higgs particle is very much like the $\phi^4$ theory we have just studied, except that the field $\phi$ is now a complex doublet $\begin{pmatrix} \phi_1 + i\phi_2 \\ \phi_3 + i\phi_4 \end{pmatrix}$ .
-The bare parameters are chosen so that the system is in the broken-symmetry phase, where $\phi$ has a non-zero expectation value.
-The masses of all particles are proportional to $\langle \phi \rangle$ , therefore it is crucial that $\langle \phi \rangle \neq 0$ .
-In turn, this symmetry breaking is only possible if the coupling g is non-zero.
-But, as we have seen, the "true", renormalized value of g is zero.
+The field theory describing the Higgs particle is very much like the φ^4 theory we have just studied, except that the field φ is now a complex doublet $\begin{pmatrix} \phi_1 + i\phi_2 \\ \phi_3 + i\phi_4 \end{pmatrix}$.
+The bare parameters are chosen so that the system is in the broken-symmetry phase, where φ has a non-zero expectation value.
+The masses of all particles are proportional to $\langle \phi \rangle$, therefore it is crucial that $\langle \phi \rangle \neq 0$.
+In turn, this symmetry breaking is only possible if the coupling q is non-zero.
+But, as we have seen, the "true", renormalized value of q is zero.
 Therefore, we have a logical inconsistency.
 The consequence is that the Standard Model cannot be the final, exact description of particle interactions.
-Some new physics beyond the Standard Model must exist, and from the numerical study of the lattice theory near $\kappa_c(\lambda)$ , one can set the energy scale for this new physics to become visible at around 600-800 GeV.
+Some new physics beyond the Standard Model must exist, which becomes visible at an energy scale which depends on the Higgs boson mass.
+From the numerical study of the lattice theory near $\kappa_c(\lambda)$, one can set this scale at around 1000 GeV if the Higgs mass is around 600-800 GeV, or higher if the Higgs is lighter.
+In any case, the Higgs boson, and/or possibly new physics, must be found at energies < 1000 GeV.
 This (slightly abridged) argument is so powerful that it has been used in the design of the Large Hadron Collider (LHC), turned on at CERN in 2009, and which will study collisions up to about 1000 GeV only.